opus1993/pubrepo/content/post/AI-and-Data-Strategy/index.md

 - Establish Impact of Analytics Early in the Process

 All 5 components must be orchestrated together.
-Business leaders often use AI to speak to one or all of them.

 ----